 Edge is an area of transition between two or more distinct habitats.
 The most distinct edge habitat is between forest and grassland.
 The edge of a forest receives more sunlight than under the forest canopy, so more shrubs and grasses are found here.

-- Wisconsin Department of Natural Resources – An article (PDF) on edge habitat, it’s benefits as well as how to manage these areas for wildlife.
+- On Edge: Managing Edge for Wildlife – Wisconsin Department of Natural Resources – An article (pdf) on edge habitat, it’s benefits as well as how to manage these areas for wildlife.

 Iowa has several aquatic communities, each with their own distinct plants and animals.
 Wetlands, lakes and ponds, and rivers and streams are typical aquatic habitats in Iowa.
 Government agencies and private organizations are taking steps to assure water quality and conserve these crucial aquatic habitats.